-Obtaining, purchasing, possessing, or use of another person’s personal identifying information (PII) with the intent to commit an unlawful act, constitutes the crime of identity theft.
-In some cases, simply possessing someone’s PII, without their permission, or without a legitimate reason can be construed as Identity Theft.
+Obtaining, purchasing, possessing, or using another person’s personal identifying information (PII) with the intent to commit an unlawful act constitutes the crime of identity theft.
+In some cases, simply possessing someone’s PII, without their permission or without a legitimate reason, can be construed as identity theft.

 Being convicted of one or more identity theft-related crimes in Tennessee can lead to substantial prison time and monetary fines.
-Of course, the specific penalty a court imposes will differ depending on the circumstances of each case, and often require well planned legal defense strategies and negotiations.
+Of course, the specific penalty a court imposes will differ depending on the circumstances of each case, and often requires well-planned legal defense strategies and negotiations.

 Depending on the outcome of the court proceedings, some of the usual prison sentence terms are as follows:

-Courts can also sentence someone convicted of identity theft to probation, and usually include additional conditions, including substantial fines, restitution to victims, random drug tests, and probation officer supervision.
+Courts can also sentence someone convicted of identity theft to probation, and that can include additional conditions, including substantial fines, restitution to victims, random drug tests, and probation officer supervision.